Post by Hannah Rozear, Librarian for Biological Sciences and Global Health, and Sarah Park, Librarian for Engineering and Computer Science

 AI chat technology is rapidly evolving and it’s exciting to see where this will go.
 Much like Google and Wikipedia helped accelerate our access to information in their heyday, the existence of these new AI-based tools requires their users to think about how to carefully and ethically incorporate them into their own research and writing.
 If you have any doubts or questions, ask real human experts, such as the library’s Ask a Librarian chat, or schedule a one-on-one consultation with a librarian for help.

 - Alkaissi, H., & McFarlane, S. I. (2023).
 Artificial Hallucinations in ChatGPT: Implications in Scientific Writing.
 Cureus, 15(2), e35179. https://doi.org/10.7759/cureus.35179

 - McMichael, Jonathan.
 (Jan.
 20, 2023).
 Artificial Intelligence and the Research Paper: A Librarian’s Perspective.
 SMU Libraries.

 - Learn more about AI Tech News on the Hard Fork podcast.

 - Faculty and instructors: Consult with Duke Learning Innovation for ideas about incorporating AI literacy into your teaching.

-One thought on “ChatGPT and Fake Citations”
+3 thoughts on “ChatGPT and Fake Citations”